Current Travel Info

 Lower Similkameen Indian Band

-Similkameen Valley Planning Society (SVPS)
+Similkameen Valley Planning Society

-Chair, Similkameen Valley Planning Society and Mayor, Keremeos, BC
+MESSAGES FROM Similkameen Valley Planning Society

 I have had the privilege of living in many of the beautiful areas around BC, but the Similkameen is the area my family has put down roots.
 It is a privilege to serve as a member of the SVPS and to showcase the incredible diversity and opportunities present in our area, and the variety of experiences offered from the valley bottoms to the vast mountain peaks.
 Stop on by, you never know what you might discover.